-In Person - During business hours you can make a payment in person at our main campus, 500 Rutherford Avenue, Boston, MA.
+In Person - During business hours, you can make a payment in person at our main campus, 500 Rutherford Avenue, Boston, MA.
 Payments are not accepted at any other College location.
-During periods of remote learning, the Office of Student Financial Services will be open from 9 a.m. to 5 p.m., Monday through Friday.
+During periods of remote learning, the Office of Student Financial Services will be open from 9 AM to 5 PM, Monday through Friday.
 In addition, please be aware, staff are working remotely with limited access to the campus.
 Please call ahead and make an appointment to ensure a staff member will be on site to assist you.
 We will make every effort to accommodate you during these periods.
+Credit cards are not accepted onsite-credit card payments must be made via the Nelnet online portal.